grange85/ahfow-database/_dean-wareham-shows/2013/2013-12-05-dean-wareham-st-pancras-old-church-london-uk.md

   "Lost In Space",
   "Blue Thunder",
   "Moon Palace",
-  "Ride Into The Sun",
+  "Ride Into the Sun",
   "Tugboat",
-  "Don't Let Our Youth Go To Waste",
+  "Don't Let Our Youth Go to Waste",
   "Ceremony"
   ]
 show-date: 2013-12-05